KirbyV2/small_scripts/README.md

-# quick_scripts
+# small_scripts
-A collection of scripts that don't need their own repo.
+A collection of small scripts that don't need their own repo.